microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Invoke-MgMarkChatUnreadForUser.md

 	TenantId = "2a690434-97d9-4eed-83a6-f5f13600199a"
 	LastMessageReadDateTime = [System.DateTime]::Parse("2021-05-27T22:13:01.577Z")
 }
-Invoke-MgMarkChatUnreadForUser -ChatId $chatId -BodyParameter $params
+Invoke-MgBetaMarkChatUnreadForUser -ChatId $chatId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgMarkChatUnreadForUser Cmdlet.
+This example shows how to use the Invoke-MgBetaMarkChatUnreadForUser Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS